datasciencecampus/laika/README.md

 ```

 Before following the next steps, go to [MapBox](https://www.mapbox.com/) and
-sign up for a developer key.
+sign up for a developer key ("Access Token").

 Having obtained your developer key from MapBox, store it in an environment variable: